dnl-rss/secureum-slot2-solidity101/02_types.md

 ## 36. Value and Reference Types

-Solidity has two categories of types: `value` types and `reference` types.
+Solidity has two categories of types: value and reference

-`value` types are called so because variables of these types will always be passed by value (they are copied when used as function arguments or in assignments).
+*Value* type variables are always be *passed by value* (they are copied when used as function arguments or in assignments).

-`reference` types assign a pointer to a value in memory.
+*Reference* types *assign a pointer* to a value in `memory`.
 They can be accessed and modified through multiple names, yet reference the same underlying variable.

 ### 37. Value Types

-Value types can be considered safer because their value can only be modified through direct reference, but their persistence should be considerd
+Value types can be considered *safer* because their value can only be modified through direct reference, but their persistence should be considered

 > Includes: